mcdiarmid/mcdiarmid/README.md

 ### Gidday 👋

-- 💼 RF Engineer at Rocket Lab
+💼 RF Engineer at Rocket Lab

-- 🎓 Education
-  - Bachelor of Engineering (1st Class Hons.) in Electrical and Electronic Engineering
+🎓 Master of Engineering (Distinction) in EEE, Bachelor of Engineering (1st Class Hons.) in EEE

-  - Master of Engineering (Distinction) in Electrical and Electronic Engineering
-- 🐍 Huge Python enthusiast - notable usecases to date:
+🐍 Python enthusiast - notable usecases to date:
+- Real-time DSP with GNURadio
+- Various OSI Layer 2 coding and cryptographic methods
+- BER tester
 - UAV mesh networking
-  - Real-time processing
-    - Digital Signal processing with GNURadio
-    - Descrambling, foreward error correction, cyclic redundancy checking
-    - Bit Error Rate tester
-  - Basic control system simulations
+- Simple control system simulations
-    - Inverted pendulum stabilization with variable mass
-    - Three carts connected with springs and dampeners
-    - Model helicopter altitude and yaw control
 - Time-series data presentation, analysis, and modelling
-  - Instrumentation control and monitoring
+- Instrumentation control, monitoring, and config validation
-    - Spectrum Analyzers and Power Supplies with PyVISA
-    - Various systems via REST interfaces
-  - Prototyping concepts before implementation in C++ where performance is critical
 - Hardware test automation

-- 👯 I’m keen to collaborate on **anything that takes my interest** where my knowledge and experience could be of use!
+👯 I’m keen to collaborate on **anything** that peaks my interest and aligns with my skillset!

-- 📘 Weaker skills I'm keen to build on
+📘 Keen to build on my knowledge of: C, C++, and either VHDL or Verilog
-  - C
-  - C++
-  - Game development
-  - Verilog or VHDL for FPGA implementation of signal processing components
-  - Basic PCB design
-  - Data oriented programming (DOP)
-  - Python GUI development